TLE-Creator/VSCode-Cpp-GCC-Configurator/README.md

 ## 4. Start quickly

-- The.JSON file has been configured in the repository.
-VSCode can automatically recognize it and use it quickly
+- The VSCode portable configuration folder is now available in the distribution.
+Just download it and you can use it.